MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-1.md

 Client driver can also now query whether DMA allocator cache is enabled with the new [NetRxQueueQueryAllocatorCacheEnabled](netrxqueuequeryallocatorcacheenabled.md) method.

-To improve performance in the receive queue, client drivers can now optionally call the [NetRxQueueGetBufferLayoutHint](netrxqueuegetbufferlayouthint.md) method to precalculate receive buffer padding and alignment.
+To improve performance in the receive queue, client drivers can also now optionally call the [NetRxQueueGetBufferLayoutHint](netrxqueuegetbufferlayouthint.md) method to precalculate receive buffer padding and alignment.

 ## API and data structure changes